huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Step 7: Moving to the right side of the **Information Hub**, use the dropdown to once again select one of the previously defined **Relationship types**.
 Whichever you choose should appropriately describe the role that the other entity plays in this Relationship.

 Step 8: Remaining on the right side of the Information Hub, click the **Add entities / documents** button.
 Then, within the right sidebar select the entity from the list that should form the other half of this Relationship.
-If the list is long, you can use the search bar to manually search by title to locate it more quickly.
+If the list is long, you can use the search bar to manually search by name to locate it more quickly.

 Step 9: You can add more entities to this Relationship by repeating the same process as above.